alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

 To fix this, you need "Async Bridges" - extension methods like `BindAsync` that handle the `await` for you inside the chain.

 > Note: We are **not** implementing `BindAsync`/`MapAsync` in this tutorial.
 Doing it well quickly turns into boilerplate around `Task` awaiting, cancellation, context, and exception behavior.
-The goal here is to understand the *shape* of composition; in production, use a library that provides these async operators out of the box.
+In modern C#, without these helpers this pattern quickly becomes impractical — you effectively need a library (or your own extensions) to make `Task<Result<...>>` ergonomic.

 ### A Warning on Implementation
 Maintenance Note: